Michael Tarlowe, MD

 A pilonidal cyst can make it difficult for you to sit comfortably, which can significantly impact your daily routine.
-Michael H. Tarlowe, MD, is a highly skilled proctologist and general surgeon who provides his patients in Deerfield Beach, Florida, with safe, gentle, and effective treatments for pilonidal cysts.
+Michael H. Tarlowe, MD, is a highly skilled proctologist and general surgeon who provides his patients in Deerfield Beach, Pompano Beach, Coral Springs, Boca Raton, FL, and the surrounding areas, with safe, gentle, and effective treatments for pilonidal cysts.
 To learn more, schedule a visit by calling the office or requesting an appointment online.

 Pilonidal means “nest of hair,” and a pilonidal cyst is a small, pimple-like pocket that can form near the bottom of your tailbone that’s usually filled with skin debris and hair.